Calcipotriene and Betamethasone

 Also see individual agents.

-<1%, postmarketing, and/or case reports: Acneiform eruption, acne vulgaris, application site irritation, application site pruritus, contact dermatitis, dermatitis, exacerbation of psoriasis, eye irritation, facial edema, HPA-axis suppression, hypercalcemia, hypercalciuria, hyperpigmentation, hypopigmentation, otitis externa, papular rash, psoriasis flare, psoriasis (rebound), pustular psoriasis, pustular rash, skin pain, skin rash, telangiectasia, urticaria, xeroderma
+<1%, postmarketing, and/or case reports: Acneiform eruption, acne vulgaris, application site irritation, application site pain, application site pruritus, exacerbation of psoriasis, eye irritation, hypercalcemia, hypercalciuria, hyperpigmentation, papular rash, psoriasis flare, psoriasis (rebound), pustular psoriasis, pustular rash, skin rash, telangiectasia, urticaria, xeroderma

 Concerns related to adverse effects: